 Researchers and scientists have long been fascinated by this intense feeling and emotion felt by people, yet it is still not completely understood.

-What they do know is that certain chemicals in the body, hormones and neurotransmitters, are involved in producing the euphoric feeling often associated with love.
+What they do know is that certain chemicals in the body, hormones and neurotransmitters, are involved in producing the euphoric feeling often associated with love and why people fall in love.
 These chemicals, when triggered, are responsible for passionate love and long-term attachment.
 Neuroscientists have used scanning technology to map out the chemical changes that occur in the brain during courtship, the initial stage when people start to find themselves falling in love.
-Semir Zeki and Andreas Bartels, professors of neuro-aesthetics at University College, London explains that when you look at someone you are passionate about, some areas of the brain become active.
+Semir Zeki and Andreas Bartels, professors of neuro-aesthetics at University College, London explain that when you look at someone you are passionate about, some areas of the brain become active.
 These areas in the brain were associated with instinct and feelings of euphoria.

 Furthermore, researchers have associated that initial giddiness of falling in love including racing heart, flushed skin, and sweaty palms with the brain chemicals being released.
 These are dopamine, norepinephrine, and phenylethylamine.

 Norepinephrine, similar to adrenaline, produces the racing heart and excitement associated with seeing the person you are attracted to.
-According to Dr. Fisher, norepinephrine together with dopamine produce a sense of elation, intense energy, sleeplessness, craving, loss of appetite, and focused attention.
+According to Dr Fisher, norepinephrine together with dopamine produces a sense of elation, intense energy, sleeplessness, craving, loss of appetite, and focused attention.